 Explore stories, articles and strategies to support making change and living healthier.
 Our blogs are about life in general and in relation to alcohol and other substances.

 At Counselling Online, we know it can be intimidating to approach a total stranger about what’s going on in your life.
-Meet one of our alcohol and other drug counsellors - Kathleen - and learn more about why she become a counsellor.
+Meet one of our alcohol and other drug counsellors — Jennifer — and learn more about how her father’s experience with addiction encouraged her to become a counsellor.